pydicom/pynetdicom/dev/_sources/apps/echoscp.rst.txt

 Description
 ===========
-The ``echoscp`` application implements a Service Class Provider (SCP) for the *Verification SOP Class* (*SOP Class UID* ``1.2.840.10008.1.1``).
-It establishes an Association with peer Application Entities (AEs) and listens for DICOM C-ECHO-RQ messages to which it responds with a DICOM C-ECHO-RSP message.
+The ``echoscp`` application implements a Service Class Provider (SCP) for the *Verification SOP Class* - ``1.2.840.10008.1.1``.
+It establishes an Association with peer Application Entities (AEs) and responds to incoming C-ECHO requests.
 The application can be used to verify basic DICOM connectivity.

 Usage
 =====